mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 15 October 2025

-- The average temperature today is 10.95˚C,
+- The average temperature today is 10.86˚C,
-- With highs of 11.09˚C and lows of 10.16˚C,
+- With highs of 11.03˚C and lows of 10.16˚C,
-- It may feel like 10.14˚C with broken clouds
+- It may feel like 10.14˚C with clear sky
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 78%
+- The pressure is 1029hPa and humidity is 82%
 - The sun will rise at 06:32 and set at 17:15

 <!-- weather_marker ends -->